gavollink/termread/README.md

 - [termread -b](Dash-b.md)
 - `termread -c <n>`
     - Like -b, but ask for color number description)
+- `termread -p <s>`
+    - Send your own string to the terminal and wait for a response.
 - `termread --env MYSTR`
     - Use MYSTR instead of the default name in the output.
     - Only valid with other options.